How should we handle conflict between personality/ career role and body shape recommendation?

 What to Wear to Express Who You Are, Flatter Your Shape and Project The Right Message?

 Here for example are two outfits that are both feminine in shape and would suit the A shape body, but are made from different fabrics.
 The one on the left is very soft and feminine, appropriate for a date, but not for work.
 The one on the right is made from more structured fabrics (though not overly stiff, which could still work for the body shape) and also worn in a high contrast, with a large scale pattern (for that dramatic and yang personality) which would flatter the body shape, whilst still communicating an appropriate message for the workplace.
 Add flat knee high riding boots and opaque tights so you don’t feel you’re showing too much skin or dressing in a ‘too sexy’ manner.
-Wearing a collar always gives you a more professional appearance.
+Wearing a collar always gives you a more professional appearance in your environment..

 - Look for dark denim (no distressing) in a shape that flatters (flares are great for A shapes).